 - Avoid alcohol as it tends to relax the throat muscles

 - Treat allergies

 In office we have many solutions depending on what is causing your snoring.
-These could include injection snoreplasty, UPPP, Inspire Sleep Therapy, tongue and throat procedures, and dental appliances, among others.
+These could include oral appliances, injection snoreplasty, UPPP, Inspire Sleep Therapy, and tongue and throat procedures among others.